The Ceremony of Changing the Guard

 WINDSOR CASTLE GUARD

-Click here for a printable version of the October 2024 schedules Every reasonable effort has been made to compile accurate information about the Changing the Guard ceremony and to keep the schedule up to date.
+of the November 2024 schedules Every reasonable effort has been made to compile accurate information about the Changing the Guard ceremony and to keep the schedule up to date.
 Schedules can, and

 do, change from time to time, sometimes without notice